scylladb/scylladb/docs/cql/ddl.rst

 done *atomically* and in *isolation*, which is not the case across partitions.

-The proper choice of the partition key and clustering columns for a table is probably one of the most important aspects of data modeling in Scylla.
+The proper choice of the partition key and clustering columns for a table is probably one of the most important aspects of data modeling in ScyllaDB.
 It largely impacts which queries can be performed and how efficient they are.

 .. note:: An empty string is *not* allowed as a partition key value.
 In a compound partition key (multiple partition-key columns), any or all of them may be empty strings.
 Empty string is *not* a Null value.